roketin/react-base-project/README.md

    - `Standard`: Generates pages, routes, locale stub, types, and services (the default set).
    - `All folders`: Scaffolds every supported artifact (hooks, contexts, stores, etc.).
    - `Custom`: Lets you pick specific file types via a checkbox prompt.
-4. **Child Routes:** For nested paths, the CLI asks if the final segment should be treated as a child route.
-Child routes produce `.routes.child.tsx` files and include comments reminding you to mount them manually.
+4. **Child Routes & Auto-Linking:** For nested paths, the CLI asks if the final segment should be treated as a child route.
+Child routes produce `.routes.child.tsx` files **and the generator automatically imports/spreads them inside the parent route file** (including grandparents, recursively).
+If you already customized the parent route structure, skim the resulting diff to confirm the insertion landed where you expect.
+5. **Auto-Scaffold Parents:** When a parent route file is missing (e.g., you run `pnpm roketin module-child master-data/sales` before `master-data` exists), the CLI now creates a lightweight parent route scaffold so children can safely attach.
+Only the route container is generated—no placeholder page component—leaving you in control of actual page content.
-5. **Idempotent Files:** Existing files are never overwritten—skipped items are logged for visibility.
+6. **Idempotent Files:** Existing files are never overwritten unless you opted in at the overwrite prompt.
+Skipped items are logged for visibility.

 ### Generated Artifacts